pschachte/wybe/WYBE.md

 coordinate(?x,?y) = pos
 ```

-Additionally, two procedures are automatically generate for each *member*:
+Additionally, two procedures are automatically generated for each *member*:
 one to access the member, and one to mutate it.
 The first has the prototype: